I help women feel better. How?

 Yet again, I found the right practitioner, at the right time, to help me navigate through these imbalances.
 And again, I believed that I could change my health through lifestyle and some targeted supplementation.
 And so I did.

 My story is like so many of my clients.

 You have difficulty finding a practitioner who believes in you and your innate wisdom of your body.
 You have difficulty knowing what's the right thing for you when there is so much conflicting information available.
 And most importantly, you are NOT okay with feeling less than amazing.

 That's why I returned to school to earn a Masters Degree in Nutrition from an accredited university.

 I completed 1,000 clinical hours, and I passed a national board exam.

-I'm licensed in the states of Delaware and Pennsylvania.
+I'm licensed in the states of Delaware, Pennsylvania, and Maryland.

 I use food as a tool to help my clients reclaim what they desire.